C.S. Lewis and the dragon-ness of human hearts

 If a lion brutally kills a zebra, no one claims it is a monster, only that it is a lion.
 Humans, though, being created in God’s image, are moral creatures able to choose right and wrong which means humans are capable of what animals are not: good and evil.

 If a man brutally kills a woman, we recognize it as a monstrous act precisely because he isn’t an animal but a human being.
 And a human has the capability of being much worse than a lion.
 Human beings can be cruel and delight in their cruelty.

-Read the accounts of the Holocaust, the horrors of the medical experimentation and torture, study the Nanking Massacre, the Rwandan genocide, the Armenian genocide, take in the atrocities of slavery, open your newspaper or news app and read the horrific stories of child abuse and rape, listen to families terrorized by MS-13 and other gangs.
+Read the accounts of the Holocaust, the horrors of the medical experimentation and torture, study the Nanking Massacre, the Rwandan genocide, the Armenian genocide, take in the atrocities of slavery, open your newspaper or news app and read the horrific stories of child abuse and rape, listen to families terrorized by MS-13 and other gangs, scroll social media and witness the abject hatred and anger as people rip at each other and attempt to destroy one another with their fire-breathing mouths (and keyboards).
 Human beings can be monsters but not because they’ve lost their humanity.
 It is their humanity that makes being monsters possible.

 In a dragon cave, atop a hoard of treasure, Eustace became a dragon, but his heart had been dragonish for a long time before.
 Eventually, who we are on the inside will be revealed in what we become.
 Of course, no one is actually going to be transformed into a physical dragon as Eustace was, but humans given over to their sinful desires can become very much like dragons, very much like monsters.